When Can We Ignore Measurement Error in the Running Variable?: Setup and main results

 \subsection{Estimation and inference with measurement error}

-Our approach is based on the observation that any variable $X$ can serve as a running variable, provided that it correctly classifies the treatment assignment, and provided that the conditional mean functions of the potential outcomes given $X$ are continuous at the cutoff: \begin{enumerate}[label = (\emph{C\arabic*})] \item $\1{X\geq 0}=Z$ almost surely. \item $g_{t}(x):=E[Y(t)\mid X=x]$ is continuous at $0$ for $t=0,1$. \end{enumerate} We give a detailed discussion of these conditions in our setting---where $X$ is a mismeasured version of $X^{*}$ in \Cref{sec:cond-valid-prop} below.
-In the measurement error context, we can interpret the estimand as a weighted average of \acp{ATE} conditional on $X^{\ast}$, provided that $X$ has no effect on the \ac{ATE} once we control for $X^*$. \begin{enumerate}[label = (\emph{C\arabic*})] \item $E[Y(1)-Y\left(0\right) \mid X^{\ast}=x, X=0]=E[Y(1)-Y\left(0\right) \mid X^{\ast}=x]$. \end{enumerate} This condition is slightly weaker than the requirement that the measurement error be non-differential, i.e., independent of $(Y(1), Y(0))$ given $X^{\ast}$.\footnote{\citet{DaLeBa17}, \citet{PeSh17}, and \citet{BaBrDi20} study \ac{RD} with non-differential measurement error, although as mentioned in the Introduction, their focus is different from ours.} For instance, rounding errors and classical measurement error are both non-differential.
-To state our result, let $\tau ^{\ast}(x):=E[Y(1)-Y(0)\mid X^{\ast}=x]$, so that $\tau ^{\ast}=\tau ^{\ast}(0)$. \begin{lemma} Suppose that $T=Z$ and conditions~\ref{item:c1} and \ref{item:c2} hold.
-Then the jump in the conditional mean function $g(x):=E[Y\mid X=x]$ at $0$ identifies the \ac{ATE} for units with $X=0$,
+Our approach is based on the observation that any variable $X$ can serve as a running variable, provided that it correctly classifies the treatment assignment, and provided that the conditional mean functions of the potential outcomes given $X$ are continuous at the cutoff: \begin{enumerate}[label = (\emph{C\arabic*})] \item $\1{X\geq 0}=Z$ almost surely. \item $g_{t}(x):=E[Y(t)\mid X=x]$ is continuous at $0$ for $t=0, 1$. \end{enumerate} We give a detailed discussion of these conditions in our setting, where $X$ is a mismeasured version of $X^{*}$, in \Cref{sec:cond-valid-prop} below.
+Condition~\ref{item:c2} corresponds to the standard \ac{RD} continuity condition from \textcite{htv01}, except it is applied to $X$ rather than $X^{*}$.